-2019 Request for Proposals
+2022 Request for Proposals

 The Michigan Alliance for Animal Agriculture (M-AAA) announces a request for proposals for funding for research and extension projects to enhance Michigan Animal Agriculture.
 The M-AAA is a partnership between Michigan animal agriculture and allied industries, the Michigan State University (MSU) College of Agriculture and Natural Resources, MSU College of Veterinary Medicine, MSU AgBioResearch, MSU Extension and the Michigan Department of Agriculture and Rural Development focused on advancement of the Michigan animal agriculture economy.

-Principal Investigators must be employed by Michigan State University.
+Principal Investigator(s) must be employed by Michigan State University.
 There are no restrictions on employment status of other team members.

-Researchers who submitted proposals in the previous funding cycle but were not selected for funding are eligible to resubmit, but the revised proposal must include a brief response to reviewer concerns and description of corresponding changes to the proposal.
+Researchers who submitted proposals in the previous funding cycle, but were not selected for funding are eligible to resubmit, but the revised proposal must include a brief response to reviewer concerns and description of corresponding changes to the proposal.

-- January 10, 2022 Call for proposals released
+- January 10, 2022 Call for proposals

-- Dec.
-14, 2018 - Notification of awards
+- May 16, 2022 Notification of awards

-- Feb.
-1, 2019 - Project funds available
+- June 1, 2022 Project funds available

-- Jan.
-31, 2020 - Termination date for one-year projects
+- May 31, 2023 Termination date for one-year projects

-- Jan.
-31, 2021 - Termination date for two-year projects
+- May 31, 2024 Termination date for two-year projects

-All proposals must clearly note how proposed activities will benefit Michigan Animal Agriculture and Michigan’s economy, with particular emphasis on projects consistent with stated annual priorities of Michigan Animal Agriculture Commodity groups.
-All proposals must deliver tangible results within defined time frame.
-Applicants are encouraged to contact M-AAA industry stakeholder representatives denoted below to discuss proposed activities, relationship to stated priorities and potential sources of support for proposal.
+All proposals must clearly note how proposed activities will benefit Michigan Animal Agriculture and Michigan’s economy, with particular emphasis on projects consistent with stated annual priorities of Michigan Animal Agriculture Commodity and Allied Groups that follow.
+All proposals must deliver tangible results within the defined time frame.
+Applicants are encouraged to contact M-AAA industry stakeholder representatives denoted below to discuss proposed activities, relationship to stated priorities and potential sources of support for the proposal.